shishima123/laravel-thumbnail/README.md

 #### Disks

-The `disks` config section has two configurations:
+The configuration section `disks` includes two configurations:

-- The __disks.temp_thumbnail__ config is used to temporarily clone the original file to the temp directory during thumbnail creation, perform some modifications on it,
-  <br>and then delete it after the thumbnail is generated.
+- The __disks.temp_thumbnail__ configuration is utilized to temporarily clone the original file to the temp directory during the thumbnail creation process. <br>This allows for modifications to be made to the file before generating the thumbnail.
+Once the thumbnail is generated, the temporary file is deleted.

-- The __disk.thumbnail__ config is used to store the generated thumbnail files.
+- The __disk.thumbnail__ configuration is used to store the generated thumbnail files.

-By default, the files are stored in the storage directory, and if you use the default setting, you will need to create a symbolic link to the public directory.
+By default, these files are stored in the storage directory.
+If you opt to use the default configuration, you will need to create a symbolic link to the public directory.

     php artisan storage:link